ShoGan20/Cloud_File_Storage/README.txt

 5. The project will open in Eclipse
 6. Go to src>fileSync in project explorer
 7. Run ServerRunner.java(only one server instance can be ran)
-8. Rrun ClientRunner.java(multiple run will open multiple clients)
+8. Run ClientRunner.java(multiple run will open multiple clients)